-If students become interested in a new area of scholarship or a research project, and would find it desirable to work with different faculty members planning an academic career in a research university, the dissertation should be the first of many papers you will try to get published in the content area of your dissertation.
+- If students become interested in a new area of scholarship or a research project, and would find it desirable to work with different faculty members - When students find that their current advisory chair or members are not meeting their need you are planning an academic career in a research university, the dissertation should be the first of many papers you will try to get published in the content area of your dissertation.
 In fact, what you do for your dissertation may be your main area of interest for the early years of your professional career.
 So choose it carefully and choose something you may be interested in staying with for at least 3-5 years.
 Some doctoral students take extended time to collect their own data.
 Your decision should be discussed with your advisory chair before planning your dissertation project.

-- When students find that their current advisory chair or members are not meeting their needs - When students wish to make a substantial change in anticipated professional goals - When a faculty member's leave or other duties would interfere with continuing to serving on the committee
+- When students wish to make a substantial change in anticipated professional goals - When a faculty member's leave or other duties would interfere with continuing to serving on the committee

 As a master's student, the general rule should be that you attach yourself to your advisor's research and write a thesis from his/her research data.
 Only in the rarest of cases should you attempt to do your own independent research because of the extended time it takes to collect your own data.
-If you are
+If